How to Pass a Smog Test

-2. Second, is the Self-Appointed-World-Policeman.
-Some of the things that can "set-off” the self-appointed-world-policeman are: any/all facets of your appearance; the perception you are not a contributing member of society; the perception you are “low-class”; the perception you are “high-class”; the perception you are somehow different in some way, shape, or form from what they consider to be a "normal" human being.
+- The self-appointed "world policeman."
+Some of the things that can "set off” the self-appointed world-policeman are: any/all facets of your appearance; the perception you are not a contributing member of society; the perception you are “low-class”; the perception you are “high-class”; the perception you are somehow different in some way, shape, or form from what they consider to be a "normal" human being.

-3. Third, is the overly-sensitive, self-defensive personality-type.
+- The overly-sensitive, self-defensive personality type.
 This personality type usually develops from being hammered in high school for something or the other; usually some sort of physical appearance attribute, though it could be for other reasons as well.
 Practically anything can set this personality-type off: what you say; what you don’t say; voice intonation; eye-contact, non-eye-contact; use of any word that could be even remotely construed as a double-entendre.

 To help reduce your odds of triggering these personality types into “selecting” you, you can do the following:

 - Don’t wear anything with writing on it.

 - Don’t wear anything with pictures on it.